ziofil/montecarlo-tree/README.md

 # montecarlo-tree

 A simple implementation of a model-agnostic montecarlo tree search to use with an actor-critic RL agent.
-Just pass a handler that interfaces with a specific model.
+Just pass a handler that interfaces with your model.
 The handler must implement the following functions:
 - `num_actions(state)`
 - `new_state(action, state)`
 - `value(state)` <--- must also be able to work on lists/arrays of states